Hareinjay/OSPF---Open-Shortest-Path-First/README.md

 A wildcard mask is a reverse subnet mask.
 When I say reverse subnet mask I mean that the binary 1s and 0s of the wildcard mask are flipped compared to the subnet mask.
 A subnet mask of 255.255.255.0 is the same as wildcard mask 0.0.0.255.

+-----ALWAYS REMEMBER-------

+OSPF routers share route information only with adjacent neighbor routers.
+The following conditions must be met for two routers to become fully adjacent:

+    Both routers must be on the same subnet and use the same subnet mask.
+    Both routers must have the same hello and dead intervals configured.
+    The hello interval identifies how frequently neighbor routers exchange hello packets.
+    The dead interval identifies the amount of time to allow without an expected hello packet.
+If a periodic hello packet has not been received within the dead interval, the                               router assumes that its neighbor has gone offline.
+    Both routers must use the same OSPF area.
+    If authentication is required, both routers must pass the authentication requirements.
+    The stub area flag (value) for each router must match.